Automatic layout of railroad diagrams: Introduction

-On the other hand, railroad diagrams can be seen as labeled directed graphs or finite-state automata with stylized 2-dimensional layouts, but with many restrictions: for instance, all published railroad layouts we found have exactly one start and end point and no crossing edges.
-Conventional presentations of graphs and automata are much less rigid than railroad layouts, whether done by hand or by standard graph layout algorithms \cite{TamassiaHandbookGraphDrawing2013,yWorksYFilesHTML2025,GraphvizcontributorsLayoutEngines2022}.
-Series-parallel graphs and layouts come closest; we discuss them in~\autoref{sec:related}.

 The novelty of our solution lies in its practical, principled approach to automatic railroad layout, notably for wrapping.
-When used as static documentation, railroad diagrams are often laid out and updated by hand (e.g.\ Figs.~\ref{fig:wild}~and~\ref{fig:counterexamples} except~\ref{fig:counterexamples:unseen}).
-Manual layout is tedious, slow, and hard to update, especially when reflowing a wrapped layout or maintaining differently-wrapped layouts for different media.
-Worse, it is prone to semantic errors and stylistic inconsistencies (e.g.\ Figs.~\ref{fig:sqlite-inconsistency:both} and~\ref{fig:sqlite-inconsistency}).
+When used as static documentation, railroad diagrams are often laid out and updated by hand (e.g.\ Figures~\ref{fig:wild} and~\ref{fig:counterexamples} except~\ref{fig:counterexamples:unseen}).
+Manual layout is tedious and hard to update~\cite{BrazVisualSyntaxDiagrams1990}, especially when reflowing a wrapped layout or maintaining differently-wrapped layouts for different media.
+Worse, it is prone to semantic errors and stylistic inconsistencies (e.g.\ Figures~\ref{fig:sqlite-inconsistency:both} and~\ref{fig:sqlite-inconsistency}) \cite{BrazVisualSyntaxDiagrams1990}.
 Beyond addressing these problems with automation, our tool can also reproduce many existing manual layouts and produce comparable alternatives for the rest, making it a practical replacement.
-Similarly, any automated tool could bring railroad diagrams to exploratory or interactive settings; ours is unique in its principled approach with interactive proof assistants in mind, aiming for convenient layout ``idioms'' and ``cost-benefit balance'' \cite{ChiplunkarPit-ClaudelDiagrammaticNotationsInteractive2023}.
+Further, it is unique in its principled approach aiming for convenient layout ``idioms'' and ``cost-benefit balance''~\cite{ChiplunkarPit-ClaudelDiagrammaticNotationsInteractive2023}, with exploratory, interactive theorem-proving and programming environments in mind.
 For instance, few other tools perform automatic wrapping, and none let the user control it.

-Formalism has long served as a tool for clarity of thought and computational expression in layout research, and we follow suit.
-Almost all pretty-printers have had formalism at their core, from the seminal \cite{OppenPrettyprinting1980} to the modern \cite{PorncharoenwaseEtAlPrettyExpressivePrinter2023}.
-Text wrapping, building on the success of \cite{KnuthPlassBreakingParagraphsLines1981}, has been cast as a model problem for formalism-driven programming \cite{BirdTransformationalProgrammingParagraph1986,deMoorGibbonsBridgingAlgorithmGap1999}.
-Formal techniques have recently also been applied to web layout \cite{PanchekhaTorlakAutomatedReasoningWeb2016,PanchekhaEtAlModularVerificationWeb2019}.
-Following in this tradition, our formal approach enables our own work as well as any future study of railroad layout.